DevicoSolutions/lita-yandex-domains/README.md

 yandex delete <email> from maillist <email> - Remove subcriber from maillist
 ```

-*Note:* The above commands except show commands require that the user be a member of the `:yandex_admins` authorization group.
+*Note:* The above commands except "show" commands require that the user be a member of the `:yandex_admins` authorization group.
 For example: to add admin for ```lita yandex domain``` run the following command - ``` Lita, auth add username yandex_admins ```

 ## License